matthewrossi/seapp/app/ShowcaseApp/README.md

 ### Use Case 1 - Files

-This Use Case focuses on the benefits that a SEApp has over a normal app when dealing with access to its internal storage.
+This Use Case highlights the benefits of a security enhanced app when dealing with access to its internal storage.

-An app is built of multiple components, each one focusing on its subset of features.
-Each component as part of the same sandbox have full access to the app internal storage, however due to the high diversity of functionalities an app provides, not all components are born equal.
+An app is built of multiple components, each one focusing on its feature subset.
-Some may manage sensitive user information, while others may be exposed to untrusted interactions either from the user or other applications.
+Each component as part of the same sandbox have full access to the app internal storage.
+This is a problem, since some may manage sensitive user information, while others may be exposed to untrusted interactions either from the user or other applications.

 Exploiting this components diversity with SEApp, we can compartimentalize components and control their access to the app internal storage.